yuyang339/cs140e-21spr/labs/5-digital-analyzer/README.md

      using simple learning or statistical estimation.
 I did not do this.
      But it's an interesting approach to squeeze out the last bit of error.
+  3. Re-purpose your code so it can send messages back and forth :).